 The heating system has since been reinstated and is now fully operational and by all accounts very efficient.
 In 2018 and 2019 a major project has seen most of the brake system ‘rigging’ replaced with new components and mechanical work carried out on the bogies and suspension to ensure that 1474 meets current safety standards at its advanced age.

-Starting in 2019, further work is in progress to upgrade the ‘secondary’ suspension system which is a set of 16 coil springs on the bogies.
+Starting in 2019, further work was completed to upgrade the ‘secondary’ suspension system which is a set of 16 coil springs on the bogies secured by special tie bolts.